hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 ```

-First, let's cut down on a little bit of the clunkiness of the "shell" rule.
+First, let's cut down on a little bit of the clunkiness of the `shell` directive.
 One thing you've probably noticed is that all of our rules are using Python strings.
 Other data structures work too - let's try a list: